HLR/DomiKnowS/developer/KNOWLEDGE.md

 This edge enables us to transfer properties of concepts between instances that are marked as equal.

 Using each of these relation edges requires us to assign a sensor to them in the model execution.
-See the descriptions of Senseors in \pk{XXX: cross reference}.
+See the descriptions of [Sensors](MODEL.md#sensor).

 ### Example